cdktf/cdktf-provider-azurerm/docs/eventgridSystemTopicEventSubscription.python.md

 ###### `is_null_or_undefined`<sup>Optional</sup> <a name="is_null_or_undefined" id="@cdktf/provider-azurerm.eventgridSystemTopicEventSubscription.EventgridSystemTopicEventSubscription.putAdvancedFilter.parameter.isNullOrUndefined"></a>

-- *Type:* typing.Union[cdktf.IResolvable, typing.List[<a href="#@cdktf/provider-azurerm.eventgridSystemTopicEventSubscription.EventgridSystemTopicEventSubscriptionAdvancedFilterIsNullOrUndefined">EventgridSystemTopicEventSubscriptionAdvancedFilterIsNullOrUndefined</a>]]
+- *Type:* cdktf.IResolvable | typing.List[<a href="#@cdktf/provider-azurerm.eventgridSystemTopicEventSubscription.EventgridSystemTopicEventSubscriptionAdvancedFilterIsNullOrUndefined">EventgridSystemTopicEventSubscriptionAdvancedFilterIsNullOrUndefined</a>]

 is_null_or_undefined block.